-Benefiting from the rapid development of the sensor technologies and the miniaturization of the electronics, 13 the wearable and implantable electronic devices have been widely used in biomedical research Yang et al. 14 15 (2019) Juteau and Gosselin (2020), motion detection Le et al. (2019) Dabbaghian et al. (2019) and health 16 monitoring Ding et al. (2021) Lee et al. (2020b).
-In such scenarios, the wireless sensor nodes (WSNs) are 17 in charge of monitoring the physical parameters and transmitting the digitized data.
-It is highly demanded 18 to prolong the usage time of the WSNs while subjecting to small-volume batteries.
-The typical power 19 consumption of a WSN is ranging from micro-watts (in idle state) to milli-watts (in active state), which makes it feasible to be powered from the energy harvesting (EH) technique.
-The harvested energy is a 20 21 beneficial complement to battery energy, or more promising in the future, capable of fully taking the 22 place of the battery and leading to an energy autonomous WSNs.
-Fig. 1 shows such an autonomous WSN supplied by the energy harvesting interface.
-The ambient energy sources can be extracted with the energy 23 24 transducer such as thermoelectric generators (TEG) Chen et al. (2019b) Coustans et al. (2019), photovoltaic 25 (PV) cells Jeong et al. (2020) Shim et al. (2019), triboelectric nanogenerators (TENG) Kara et al. (2021) Niu et al. (2015), biofuel (BF) cells Talkhooncheh et al. (2021) Katic et al. (2018), piezoelectric harvesters 26
+Benefiting from the rapid development of the sensor technologies and the miniaturization of the electronics, the wearable and implantable electronic devices have been widely used in biomedical research Yang et al. (2019); Juteau and Gosselin (2020), motion detection Le et al. (2019); Dabbaghian et al. (2019) and health monitoring Ding et al. (2021); Lee et al., 2020b.
+In such scenarios, the wireless sensor nodes (WSNs) are in charge of monitoring the physical parameters and transmitting the digitized data.
+It is highly demanded to prolong the usage time of the WSNs while subjecting to small-volume batteries.
+The typical power consumption of a WSN is ranging from micro-watts (in idle state) to milli-watts (in active state), which makes it feasible to be powered from the energy harvesting (EH) technique.
+The harvested energy is a beneficial complement to battery energy, or more promising in the future, capable of fully taking the place of the battery and leading to an energy autonomous WSNs.
+Figure 1 shows such an autonomous WSN supplied by the energy harvesting interface.
+The ambient energy sources can be extracted with the energy transducer such as thermoelectric generators (TEG) Chen et al., 2019b; Coustans et al. (2019), photovoltaic (PV) cells Shim et al. (2019); Jeong et al. (2020), triboelectric nanogenerators (TENG) Kara et al. (2021); Niu et al. (2015), biofuel (BF) cells Talkhooncheh et al. (2021); Katic et al. (2018), piezoelectric harvesters (PEH) Chen et al. (2020); Angelov and Nielsen-Lönn, 2020 and RF energy harvester (RFEH) Zeng et al., 2020; Martins and Serdijn, 2021, etc. However, the energy available from a single energy source is normally weak and stochastic, which is severely dominated by the changing environmental conditions.
+To combine various of energy sources, the multiinput with single-inductor solution is employed to increase the extracted power density while deceasing the volume of the bulky off-chip components.
+Moreover, considering the different load requirements of the analog signal conditioning, digital signal processing and RF transceiver/receiver blocks, multi-voltage domains are normally required to optimize the performance of each block independently.
+As a result, a multi-input singleinductor multi-output (MISIMO) energy harvesting interface applied to autonomous WSNs is of the most value and attracts lots of attentions.